 8. prefer train, bike & walk

-About 4.9 percent of global warming is due to CO2-emissions from air traffic.₅ No wonder, then, that flying to the other end of the world - and of course the many Short-haul flights - have an extremely negative impact on your footprint.
 Also Car trips do not cut a good figure.
-If you have the opportunity, you should therefore use public transport, the train, the bicycle and ideally the Walk on foot prefer.
-The more you move yourself, the healthier and more environmentally friendly your life will be.
+If you have the option, you should therefore use public transport, the train, the bicycle (Here are some great models*) and ideally the Walk on foot prefer.
+The more you move yourself, the healthier and more environmentally friendly you will generally be on the road.

 Continuing Contributions: